 Many visitors come here because the area offers some of the best walking and riding in Wales, and surprisingly you will almost certainly have the place to yourselves!
 We are rather overlooked because of the attractions of the bigger mountains of Snowdonia and the Brecon Beacons, but we have much lovely hill walking.
 Look for Beacon Hill and the Radnor Forest areas.
 On the maps you will see huge areas that are open access land, much of it traditional common land and Forestry Commission land, where you may walk anywhere.
 Across the valley is the South Shropshire Area of Outstanding Natural Beauty, with a discovery centre in Craven Arms, with lots of excellent walking.
 There is much good country walking in Herefordshire, where it is not generally so hilly.
-The county tourism web site has much good information here –
+The mid-Wales tourism web site has much good information here –

 LOCAL WALKING INFORMATION